 Hi!
-I'm Josh Mōller-Mara and I'm currently a first year graduate student studying neural science at NYU.
-I'm in the "NYU Doctoral Program in Neuroscience Shanghai Track", which basically means that while I do my coursework in New York, my thesis work will be done in Shanghai.
+I'm Josh Mōller-Mara and I'm currently a third year graduate student studying neural science at NYU.
+I'm in the "NYU Doctoral Program in Neuroscience Shanghai Track", which basically means that while I did my coursework and a rotation in New York, my thesis work is being done in Shanghai.
+As part of the Erlich lab, I'm studying the neuroscience of value-based decision-making in rats and mice.

 Previously, I was a post-baccalaureate student at the UC Berkeley Neuroeconomics Laboratory in the Haas School of Business, where I studied the neural basis of social cognition.
-I'm still currently working with Professor Ming Hsu remotely, and we're looking to understand how people make decisions with social information using economic games and fMRI.
+In a project under Professor Ming Hsu, we were looking to understand how people make decisions with social information using economic games and fMRI.

 I graduated in 2013 from UC Berkeley with majors in Computer Science, Cognitive Science, and Statistics, which were the three fastest growing majors at UC Berkeley at the time.
 My main interest in them was in their perspectives and tools in understanding how we think and make decisions.

-And waaay back when I used to work as a Unix Systems Administrator for Rescomp where I was the only sysadmin who used Emacs and actually checked his email using GNUS.
+And waaay back when I used to work as a Unix Systems Administrator for Rescomp where I was the only sysadmin who used Emacs and actually checked his email using GNUS (I use notmuch now).
 Yay Emacs!
 I mostly worked on security projects, such as integrating two-factor authentication with our infrastructure.

 Back when I was in Berkeley, I used to practice parkour with the Cal Parkour group.
 If you're ever in the area, check out the Thursday sessions at 6pm!